Advanced Automotive Technology

 Program Description

-The Certificate is a four (4)-semester program and is structured so a student may begin at any semester and accomplish the requirements for the Certificate in four consecutive semesters.
+The Certificate is a four (4)--semester program and is structured so a student may begin at any semester and accomplish the requirements for the Certificate in four consecutive semesters.
 It includes four academic courses and ORI 110 Freshman Seminar.
-The academic requirements for the Certificate are tailored to graduates who are planning on immediate employment in the automotive service industry and these courses will not meet requirements for the A.A.S.
+The academic requirements for the Certificate are tailored to graduates who are planning on immediate employment in the automotive service industry and these courses will not meet the requirements for the A.A.S.
 Degree in General Technology, nor will they provide transfer credit at any other college.

 Program Expectations